-Remember, A.P.EX.
-ProAuPair is not licensed to provide official tax advice (nor are any of our staff, including Area Directors).
-Everyone's tax situation is different and therefore this informatin may or may not be applicable to your personal situation.
+Remember, Apex PROaupair is not licensed to provide official tax advice (nor are any of our staff, including Area Directors).
+Everyone's tax situation is different and therefore this information may or may not be applicable to your personal situation.
 The following is only intended to be a guideline for filing your taxes.
-Please check with a tax advisor for further advice and assistance.
+Please check with a tax advisor for further advice and assistance especially if you have any itemized deductions such as state tax payments or charitable donations since the below does not contemplate those potential deductions.

 - Step 1: Get a Social Security Number.
 If you haven't already, follow the steps in your Au Pair Handbook to get a social security number as soon as possible. - Step 2: Calculate how much money (wages/taxable income) you earned during the previous calendar year, using the Stipend Record Form located at the end of this document.
-For example, if you worked and received a stipend payment of \$250 per week for 25 weeks, your income was \$250 x 25 = \$6,250 (stipend rates vary by program). - Step 3: Fill out form 1040 NR-EZ and mail to the IRS, along with payment for any taxes owed. - A) Enter your name, ID number, and address along with checking the box for "Single nonresident alient" - B) Enter the amount of your earnings on lines 3, 7, 10, and 12 of Form 1040NR-EZ. - C) Enter \$4,050 (exemption amount) on line 13 - D) Subtract the \$4,050 from you earnings and enter it on line 14 to arrive at your taxable income. - E) Find your tax amount by going to the instructions for Form 1040NR-EZ (starting on pg 23 of the instructions) and finding the amount of tax that corresponds to your taxable income on line 14 and enter this amount on line 17 and line 25. - F) Answer the questions on page 2 of the Form 1040NR-EZ. - G) Sign and date your income tax filing and mail with payment.
+For example, if you worked and received a stipend payment of \$277 per week for 25 weeks, your income was \$277 x 25 = \$6,925 (stipend/payment rates vary). - Step 3: Fill out form 1040 NR-EZ and mail to the IRS, along with payment for any taxes owed. - A) Enter your name, ID number, and address along with checking the box for "Single nonresident alien" - B) Enter the amount of your earnings on lines 3, 7, 10, and 14 of Form 1040NR-EZ. - C) Find your tax amount by going to the instructions for Form 1040NR-EZ (starting on pg 22 of the instructions) and finding the amount of tax that corresponds to your taxable income on line 14 and enter this amount on lines 15, 17, and 22.
+Since you likely have no withholding or estimated tax payments, you will owe to the IRS the amount of tax calculated on your earnings (line 15) - D) Answer the questions on page 2 of the Form 1040NR-EZ. - E) Sign and date your income tax filing (bottom of page 1) and mail with payment.